 India GST Calculator — CGST, SGST & IGST

 Calculate GST for any Indian transaction.
 Choose your rate slab (5%, 12%, 18%, or 28%), add GST to a base price, or extract GST from an inclusive total.
 Shows CGST + SGST split for intra-state and IGST for inter-state.
+Free, no login, instant results.

 Total (GST Inclusive)